Elena5-spec/project-timex/README.md

-# :earth_americas: GDP dashboard template
+# :earth_americas: Academic performance forecasts from "TimeX"

-Performance forecasts from time to TimeX.
+Improvements in the field of education are targeted.

 ### How to run it on your own machine